Dayar-e-Dil (novella): Plot summary

-Back at present, Agha Jaan told her how he loves her and he is shameful for not accepting Ruhina’s as her daughter in law and now wants to make everything right.
-Faarah continue to develop soft corner and affection for Agha Jan as she realizes that he is a changed man and whatever her mother think is not right.
-She tries to contact with her mother but she refuse to talk to her.
-Zarmeen who is taking care of Agha Jan also hates Faarah as she thinks that because of her Agha Jaan has to bear all the problems, she remains restraint from her.
-One day Agha Jaan took her to a newly built portion of house where he reveals that he made this for them, Agha Jaan then tearfully confess his mistakes and apologize to Faarah for creating stir in their life, this depression gives Agha Jan another heart attack, she ran for help, Wali, Zarmeen tries to revive Agha Jaan, but he remains unresponded.
-Zarmeen yelled at Faarah and blames her for Agha Jaan's condition.
-Faarah insist to stay with Agha Jaan, she witness Wali praying and crying and for the first time she pay attention on him, she sat down near him in the corridor and started crying for her misbehavior and all the problems that she has created.
-Faarah decided to make amends and reunite with her whole heart, she patch up with Zermeen and develop a strong love for Wali, meanwhile she destroys the contract.
+In the present, Agha Jaan tells her how much he loves her and he is shameful for not accepting Ruhina as her daughter-in-law and now wants to make everything right.
+Farah continues to develop a soft corner and affection for Agha Jan as she realizes that he is a changed man and whatever her mother thinks is not right.
+She tries to contact her mother but she refuses to talk to her.
+Zarmeen who is taking care of Agha Jan also hates Farah as she thinks that Agha Jaan has to bear all the problems because of her, he remains restraint from her.
+One day Agha Jaan takes her to a newly built portion of the house where he reveals that he made this for them, Agha Jaan then tearfully confesses his mistakes and apologizes to Farah for creating a stir in their lives, this depression gives Agha Jan another heart attack, she runs for help, Wali, Zarmeen tries to revive Agha Jaan, but he doesn't respond.
+Zarmeen yelled at Farah and blames her for Agha Jaan's condition.
+Farah insists to stay with Agha Jaan, she witnesses Wali praying and crying and for the first time she pays attention to him, she sits down near him in the corridor and starts crying for her misbehavior and all the problems that she has created.
+Farah decides to amend and reunite the family with her whole heart, she patches up with Zarmeen and develops a strong love for Wali, meanwhile she destroys the contract.